Privacy-Enhanced Over-the-Air Federated Learning via Client-Driven Power Balancing: Introduction

 Despite its benefits, the FL paradigm remains vulnerable to privacy risks during the exchange of local models, potentially compromising client data confidentiality \cite{kairouz2021advances}.
 For instance, sophisticated attacks like model inversion and membership inference can exploit local gradients to either reconstruct original input data or verify client-specific data usage, posing significant threats \cite{huang2021evaluating, shokri2017membership}.
 To mitigate these vulnerabilities, differential privacy (DP) has been introduced as a vital safeguard.
 This mathematical framework quantifies the privacy an algorithm offers and minimizes intrusions from its outputs.
 In FL, privacy can be preserved by integrating a controlled amount of artificially generated Gaussian noise into the model updates before dissemination, effectively concealing individual data contributions while maintaining collective learning integrity \cite{Mohamed_amplification, liu2020privacy}.
 More recently, the R\'enyi Differential Privacy (RDP) framework was introduced, extending the traditional DP model \cite{mironov2017renyi}.
 By incorporating a subsampling mechanism, which selects a random subset of clients or data points in each training round, the RDP framework tightened privacy bounds by limiting data exposure during each iteration.
 The integration of RDP is particularly beneficial in FL environments, where datasets are processed through a series of randomized mechanisms.
 This framework facilitates a more accurate quantification of DP metrics, enhancing the assessment of privacy guarantees within FL systems.

-Similarly, recent studies on OTA-FL have employed the DP concept to enhance privacy \cite{liu2020privacy, seif2020wireless, liu2024differentially, 10264827}.
+Similarly, recent studies on OTA-FL have employed the DP concept to enhance privacy \cite{liu2020privacy, seif2020wireless, liu2024differentially,deno2023, 10264827,yan2023over,mao2024leveraging,liao2022over,xue2023over}.
 As a pioneering study, the authors in \cite{seif2020wireless} proposed a private wireless gradient aggregation scheme in OTA-FL.
 Their approach achieves a privacy leakage per client that scales as $O(1/\sqrt{K})$, providing a significant improvement in privacy protection.
-In \cite{liu2020privacy}, a dynamic power allocation scheme for FL using both orthogonal multiple access (OMA) and non-orthogonal multiple access (NOMA) protocols is proposed.
+In \cite{liu2020privacy}, a dynamic power allocation scheme for FL is proposed using both orthogonal multiple access (OMA) and non-orthogonal multiple access (NOMA) protocols.
 Their goal is to minimize the learning convergence error under privacy and power constraints across a given number of communication blocks.
+Building on these foundations, \cite{deno2023} introduced a framework that jointly optimizes client-side transmission power and server-side denoising factors under fading channels, thereby enhancing the trade-off between convergence error and DP.
+Moreover, \cite{10264827} provides an analysis of DP in OTA‑FL by taking into account the inherent randomness in the local gradients, which offers further insights into the stochastic nature of privacy leakage in these systems.

-Furthermore, \cite{10264827} analyzed the DP of OTA-FL by considering the inherent randomness of the local gradients.
-These studies assume that the parameter server has full knowledge of the channel information between itself and each client.
-Based on this information, a signal-noise power balancing is used, where the server determines the optimal signal powers of the gradients and artificial noise for each client per global iteration and then communicates these details to the clients.
+Additionally, \cite{yan2023over} investigated the joint effects of device scheduling and power allocation between gradients and noise within a sum power constraint, analyzing both convergence error and DP. \cite{mao2024leveraging} proposed a method that leverages inherent channel noise and, when necessary, introduces artificial noise through a cooperative jammer.
+Furthermore, works such as \cite{liao2022over} and \cite{xue2023over} considered scenarios involving honest-but-curious adversaries.
+In these studies, the noise added to the clients is designed to be either spatially correlated or pairwise cancellable.
+This design ensures that artificial noise is eliminated during aggregation on the server while remaining effective against external eavesdroppers.
+These studies assume that the parameter server has complete knowledge of the channel information between itself and each client.
+Based on this information, a signal-noise power balancing is used, where the server determines the optimal signal powers of the gradients and artificial noise for each client per global iteration, and then communicates these details to the clients.